PaulTrampert/ansible-docker/README.md

 Role Name
 =========

-Configures Docker CE on an Ubuntu host, optionally also configuring swarm.
+Configures Docker CE on an Ubuntu or ArchLinux host, optionally also configuring swarm.

 Requirements
 ------------